 J: So I’m saying, you don’t want to get too isolated and technical with these terms.
 Soul can be a very general term.
 Soul can speak about the immaterial part of man or just embrace man.
-Sometimes that immaterial part of man is called spirit, “The spirit of a man that is in him," 1 Corinthians 2.
-So I just don’t...I think it’s artificial to make clear cut distinctions between soul and spirit.
+Now, sometimes that immaterial part of man is called spirit, “The spirit of a man that is in him.”
+1st Corinthians 2.
+So I just don’t – I think it’s artificial to make clear cut distinctions between soul and spirit.

-And what I always ask a trichotomist is: well, when you die what part goes to heaven?
-Well, they always say soul and spirit.
+And what I always ask a trichotomist is, Well, when you die what part goes to heaven?”
+Well, they always say “soul and spirit.”
 Well, if both of them go together, how do you separate them?
 You really can’t.
 So that’s where I’m at.
 Okay?

-QUESTION: Hi, I would like to ask if you on celebrating communion in the home and how do you treat the children in that?
+QUESTION: Hi, I would like to ask if you – on celebrating communion in the home – and how do you treat the children in that?

 JOHN: Well, I think it’s a wonderful thing to celebrate the Lord’s table in the home.
-You see in the book of Acts chapter 2 it says they did it daily from house to house.
+You see in the book of Acts chapter 2, it says they did it daily from house to house.
 So home communion was established the first time the church was born in Acts chapter 2.
 And I think it – it’s a great teaching time for the children.
 There are times when we do it in our home.
 You involve the children in so far as they understand.
 I don’t think there’s anything wrong with a small child taking communion if they understand what it means, if they understand this is the representation of the body and blood of Christ.
-And in the simplest expression of their faith they have asked Jesus Christ to be their Lord and Savior and if they’ve confessed any sin in their life, I think it’s a great thing.
+And in the simplest expression of their faith they have asked Jesus Christ to be their Lord and Savior.

+J: And if they’ve confessed any sin in their life, I think it’s a great thing.
 There are some that teach that it should never be handled anywhere outside the church and by duly constituted authority.
 But we don’t believe in that kind of hierarchy in the church.
 We believe the Lord’s table is for all those who would desire to have it.
-Now in the early church, it was daily from house to house.
-And later on in the book of Acts it was on the Lord’s day, you know, so there can be various ways.
-But I think it’s a wonderful thing if a father, particularly, or even a mother sometimes can lead in the Lord’s table, but particularly a father in a home setting.
+Now in – in the early church, it was daily from house to house.
+And later on, in the book of Acts, it was on the Lord’s day, you know.
+So there can be various ways.
+But I – I think it’s a wonderful thing if a father, particularly, or even a mother, sometimes, can – can lead in –in the Lord’s table, but particularly a father in a – in a home setting.

 Q: Thank you.

-JOHN: Boy, that’s – I’m not sure I know how to deal with that.
-What passage were you referring to?
+JOHN: Boy, that’s – I’m not sure I understand how to deal with that.
+What passage were you referring...?

-Q: And you talked about how like God would cause our heart to walk in His ways.
-What was brought up to me was that well, that’s for Israel in the millennium and that we can’t as a church and a believer hold to that.
+Q: And you talked about how, like, God would cause our heart to walk in His ways.
+And what was brought up to me was that, “Well, that’s for Israel in the millennium and that we can’t, as a church and as a believer, hold to that.”

 J: Where does it say that?